 Here at Chef’s Pencil we have been following trends in international cuisines around the world.
 Our reports show there is little variation in ethnic culinary tastes across Australia, Canada, the USA, the UK and Ireland.

 In all five countries, Indian, Mexican, Italian, and Chinese feature in the top five choices of international food.
-Not only are the choices of cuisine similar, Chinese cuisine is the most popular international cuisine in Canada, the USA, the UK, and Ireland – only Australia puts Thai first and Chinese second.
+Not only are the choices of cuisine similar, Chinese cuisine is the most popular international cuisine in America, Canada, the UK, and Ireland – only Australia puts Thai first and Chinese second.
 Chinese is the undisputed ethnic food champion.

 That is until last week.